aprilmintacpineda/chat-with-people-backend/README.md

 #### 1.4 Configure email

 Edit `src/config/nodemailer.js`.
 I use mailtrap to test my emails.
-It would look something like this
+It would look something like this:

 ```
 {
-  user: 'inbox-username',
-  pass: 'inbox-password',
   host: 'smtp.mailtrap.io',
   port: 2525,
-  secure: false // true for 465, false for other ports
+  secure: false, // true for 465, false for other ports
-};
+  auth: {
+    user: 'your-username',
+    pass: 'your-password'
+  }
+}
 ```

+For more details, please checkout [nodemailer's documentation](https://nodemailer.com/smtp/).

 #### 1.5 Compile JavaScript and SASS